-The Yukon provides useful but limited information on proxy voting and special ballot voting online.
-Printable application forms for proxies and special ballots are made available online once an election has been called.
+The Elections Yukon website contains limited information on the special ballot process.
+Printable application forms for special ballots are made available online once an election has been called.

 Recommendations: Consolidate health information for travellers into a single pamphlet that is available online as well as at government offices and through travel and medical organizations.